tobyweston/blog/source/_posts/2012-08-12-oauth-and-http-part-ii.md

 ## After Authorisation

 Once you've got the _authorisation code_ but before actually being able to access target resources, you need to exchange the code for an _access token_.
 If you don't know what I'm talking about in terms of authorisation, refer back to the [previous post]({{ root_url }}/blog/2012/08/11/oauth-and-http-part-i).
-This is done in the form of a HTTPS `POST` to the (access) _token endpoint_.
+This is done in the form of a HTTP `POST` to the (access) _token endpoint_.
 The request should give you back a _temporary_ token which is required in _every subsequent_ request to the target resources.

 ## Access Token Request

-The HTTPS `POST` for FreeAgent requires [basic auth](http://en.wikipedia.org/wiki/Basic_access_authentication) using _client id_ and _client secret_ as username and password.
+The HTTP `POST` for FreeAgent requires [basic auth](http://en.wikipedia.org/wiki/Basic_access_authentication) using _client id_ and _client secret_ as the username and password.
 That means supplying a `Authorization` header with base 64 encoded username and password, separated by a colon.
 So,

     client_id:client_secret